Rustfahrtagentur/microcad/doc/types/quantity.md

 ### Area

 An `Area` is a two-dimensional quantity.
-It is the result when multiplying two `Length`.
+It is the result when multiplying two `Length`s.

 [![test](.test/types_quantity_area.png)](.test/types_quantity_area.log)